mech/Learning-Notes/Data/Database/Postgres.md

 # Postgres

+> It's preferable to exercise Postgres's ability to execute JOINs rather than play with your network latency.

 RDBMS traditionally feature strong consistency and high availability at the expense of partition tolerance.
 They are optimized for writes.

 NoSQL are optimized for reads with eventual consistency in mind.
 For MailLog/audit log/activity feed purposes, if we just write once and read many times, then choosing NoSQL is the correct approach.